Reservoir computing approaches for representation and classification of multivariate time series: Conclusions and future work

 \section{Conclusions and future work}

-In this work we investigated several alternatives to build a classifier based on reservoir computing, focusing on unsupervised procedures to learn fixed-size representations of the input time series.
-As main contribution, we proposed a RC classifier based on the reservoir model space representation, which can be categorized as a hybrid generative-discriminative approach.
-Specifically, the parameters of a model that predict the next reservoir states characterize the generative process of high-level dynamical features of the inputs.
+We proposed a RC classifier based on the reservoir model space representation, which can be categorized as a hybrid generative-discriminative approach.
+Specifically, the parameters of a model that predict the next reservoir states characterize the generative process of the dynamical input features.
 Such parameters are, in turn, processed by a discriminative decoder that classifies the original time series.
 Usually, in a hybrid generative-discriminative approach where data are assumed to be generated by a parametric distribution, the subsequent discriminative model cannot be specified independently from the generative model type, without introducing biases in the classification~\cite{brodersen2011generative}.
-However, in our case the reservoir is flexible and generic, as it can express a large variety of dynamical features of the input.
-Therefore, the reservoir captures relationships among the data, without posing constraints on the particular model underlying the data distribution.
-This provides two advantages: (i) different discriminative models can be used in conjunction with the same reservoir model space representation and (ii) the same reservoir can be used to model data generated by different distributions.
+However, in our case the reservoir is flexible and generic, as it can extract a large variety of features from the underlying dynamical system, without posing constraints on the particular model underlying the data distribution.
+This provides two advantages: (i) different discriminative models can be used in conjunction with the same reservoir model space representation and (ii) the same reservoir can model data from different distributions.

-To make the reservoir model space tractable we applied an unsupervised dimensionality reduction procedure, suitable for datasets represented as high-order tensors.
-Such dimensionality reduction greatly reduces computational time and memory usage, and provides a regularization that prevents overfitting, especially in complex discriminative classifiers.
+To make the reservoir model space tractable we designed an unsupervised dimensionality reduction procedure, suitable for datasets represented as high-order tensors.
+Our dimensionality reduction greatly reduces computational time and memory usage and provides a regularization that prevents overfitting, especially in complex discriminative classifiers.
+Finally, we defined a unified framework and investigated several alternatives to build RC classifiers, focusing on unsupervised procedures to learn fixed-size representations of the MTS.